valtido/sentry-docs/src/collections/_documentation/clients/java/config.md

 tags=tag1:value1,tag2:value2
 ```

+&nbsp;
 ### MDC Tags

 To set tag names that are extracted from the SLF4J MDC system, use the `mdctags` option with comma separated key names.
-Note that this option is only useful when are you using one of the logging integrations.
+Note that this option is only useful when you are using one of the logging integrations.

 ```
 mdctags=foo,bar